SincerityHun/SincerityHun.github.io/_posts/2023-09-15-Algorithm.md

 ### 4. Example Walkthrough

 > n = 6

 - true

 > n = 1

 - false

 > n = 14

 - false

 ### 5. Conclusion

-- %= Operator changes value of origin left value
+- "%=" Operator changes value of origin left value
-- Using If and && Operator is not good for minimize time complexity.
+- Using "If" and "&&" Operator is not good for minimize time complexity.